Avinash-Murugappan/Python_game/README.md

 ## Inspiration
-Despite of always wanted to learn python from my undergrad days, Finally I did but I never built a game before!I knew someday that I will make a game and learn the process.
+Despite of always wanted to learn python from my undergrad days, Finally I did but I never built a game before!
+I knew someday that I will make a game and learn the process.
 Most of this project involved Studying the process and customizing the code from my understanding. [existing code](https://github.com/popadi/python-flappy-bird).
 While I was on it, I also added my own fun ideas.

 ## Installation
 1. Install Python 3.7.x if necessary (instuctions [here](https://realpython.com/installing-python))